Showing the single result

 What are LED Loading Dock Lights?

-LED loading dock lights mount directly to walls or columns near dock doors, featuring flexible positioning arms that extend into truck trailers during loading operations.
+LED loading dock lights mount to walls or columns near dock doors, using flexible arms that extend into truck trailers during loading.
 The double-strut design allows precise positioning of the LED head to illuminate cargo areas where workers handle inventory.
-We've installed thousands of these systems across warehouses, distribution centers, and manufacturing facilities over the past 17 years.
+We have installed thousands of these systems in warehouses, distribution centers, and manufacturing facilities over the past 15+ years.

-The modular LED heads deliver concentrated illumination exactly where needed—inside dark trailer spaces where visibility determines both safety and productivity.
-Available with 30-watt output option, these fixtures handle the demanding cycle of truck arrivals, positioning, and departures while maintaining consistent performance.
-Most facilities choose the 30-watt configuration for standard 53-foot trailers, though ceiling height and specific lighting requirements guide the final selection.
+The modular LED heads deliver focused illumination inside dark trailer spaces, improving both safety and productivity.
+Available in a 30-watt option, these fixtures handle the demanding cycle of truck arrivals and departures while maintaining consistent performance.
+Most facilities use the 30-watt configuration for standard 53-foot trailers, though ceiling height and specific lighting needs may affect the final choice.

 Key Performance Benefits of LED Dock Lighting Systems

-Substantial Energy Reduction: Facilities typically see 60-75% lower electricity costs after upgrading from metal halide or fluorescent dock lighting.
-Adding occupancy sensors extends savings further by eliminating runtime when docks remain empty.
+- Substantial Energy Reduction - Facilities typically see 60-75% lower electricity costs after upgrading.
+Occupancy sensors further reduce energy use by eliminating unnecessary runtime.

-Rapid Investment Recovery: Most customers achieve 18-24 month payback periods through energy savings alone, with faster returns in high-rate utility territories.
-Maintenance elimination and productivity gains accelerate the financial benefit.
+- Rapid Investment Recovery - Most customers achieve 18-24 month payback through energy savings, with faster ROI in high-rate utility regions.
+Maintenance reduction accelerates savings.

 Energy Savings and Operational Benefits

-Upgrading from traditional 150-watt metal halide dock lights to 30-watt LED systems reduces energy consumption by approximately 75% while improving light quality.
-Facilities operating 12 hours daily save hundreds of dollars annually per fixture through reduced electricity usage alone.
+Upgrading from traditional 150-watt metal halide dock lights to 30-watt LED systems typically reduces energy consumption by about 75% while improving light quality.
+Facilities operating 12 hours daily save hundreds of dollars annually per fixture through reduced electricity use.

-The elimination of ballast failures, bulb replacements, and lens cleaning significantly reduces maintenance labor costs.
-Many customers report going multiple years without any dock lighting maintenance after LED conversion, compared to the monthly attention required by fluorescent systems.
+Eliminating ballast failures, bulb replacements, and lens cleaning significantly reduces maintenance labor.
+Many customers report years without dock lighting maintenance after LED conversion, compared to the frequent attention required by fluorescent systems.

 Safety and Performance Certifications

-All our lights come with at least a 5-year warranty, and all warranty support is based in the USA.
-We take customer support seriously, and helping you with a warranty claim is important to us.
-Our experienced support team understands the importance of keeping your loading operations running smoothly and will work quickly to resolve any warranty issues.
+Our lights include at least a 5-year warranty, with USA-based support.
+Our experienced team understands the importance of keeping your loading operations running and will work quickly to resolve any warranty issues.

 LED Lights for Loading Docks Frequently Asked Questions